The Media and Entertainment Law Review: Latvia

 i Protected forms of expression

 At the national level, the right to freedom of expression is enshrined in Article 100 of the Constitution.
-The Constitutional Court of Latvia has concluded that the term freedom of expression includes the term freedom of the press (in its wider definition) and the right of the public to receive information.
-This right covers, inter alia, the right of citizens to choose the language in which they would like to receive information or express their opinion, as well as the right to pre-election campaigning.
+The Constitutional Court of Latvia has concluded that the term freedom of expression includes the term freedom of the press (in its wider definition) and the right of the public to receive information.13 This right covers, inter alia, the right of citizens to choose the language in which they would like to receive information or express their opinion,14 as well as the right to pre-election campaigning.15

 Hate speech is absolutely excluded from protection under Article 100.
-The punishment for triggering national, ethnic or racial hatred can include imprisonment for a period of three to 10 years.
-Zero tolerance towards hate speech was highlighted by an NEMMC decision of 31 January 2019, which suspended the retransmission of Russian-language channel Rossija RTR for three months.
-The decision was based on hostile statements against some Ukrainian nationals and the calls of Vladimir Zhirinovsky, a Russian politician, for military action against the territory of Ukraine.
+The punishment for triggering national, ethnic or racial hatred can include imprisonment for a period of three to 10 years.17 Zero tolerance towards hate speech was highlighted by an NEMMC decision of 31 January 2019 suspending the retransmission of Russian-language channel Rossija RTR for three months.
+The decision was based on statements hostile to some Ukrainian nationals, and calls by Vladimir Zhirinovsky, a Russian politician, for military action against the territory of Ukraine.18 A repeat suspension for one year has once again been imposed on Rossija RTR since the beginning of February 2021 because of hostile statements directed at political powers in the cities of Kiev, Minsk and Brussels, and its call for the use violence against Belarusian opposition leaders.19

-In other cases, such as infringement of privacy, the colliding principles of freedom of expression and right to privacy must be balanced by a journalist before the publication of an infringing article, and by the court, if it needs to evaluate the case.
+In other cases, such as infringement of privacy, the conflicting principles of freedom of expression and the right to privacy must be balanced by a journalist before publication of an infringing article, and by the courts if they need to evaluate the case.

 The Press Law states that a journalist has the right to gather information by any method not prohibited by law and from any source of information not prohibited by law.

-First, this statement means that the privilege of newsgathering is reserved specifically to journalists – persons who, in accordance with the institutional legal framework provided by the law, prepare materials for a mass medium and who have entered into an employment contract or perform such work upon the instruction of a mass medium, or are members of the Journalists' Union.
+First, this statement means that the privilege of newsgathering is reserved specifically to journalists – persons who, in accordance with the institutional legal framework provided by the law, prepare materials for a mass medium and who have entered into an employment contract or perform work of this kind upon the instruction of a mass medium, or are members of the Latvia Union of Journalists.
 Second, the law does not specify what journalistic methods, experiments and technical equipment are permitted or prohibited.
 However, any action must be proportionate to the privacy, data protection and public interest of an individual.
-Additionally, a journalist must take into consideration the prohibitions stated in the Criminal Law, such as the prohibition to illegally open or destroy mail.
+Additionally, a journalist must take into consideration the prohibitions stated in the Criminal Law, such as the prohibition against illegally opening or destroying mail.

 It has been recognised that a journalist may use hidden camera or audio recordings if: